asvd/helios-merge/README.md

 `--plain` : Create a plain js script suitable to be used without Helios Kernel, implies `--scope=global`

-`--scope` : Defines a scope of scripts to bundle:

-`--scope=subdir` : only in the given directory and its subdirectories
+`--scope=subdir` : Bundle only the scripts in the directory and subdirectories

-`--scope=local` : all sources available by a local path
+`--scope=local` : Bundle all sources available by a local path

-`--scope=global` : all local and remote files
+`--scope=global` : Bundle all local and remote files

 `--help` or whatever unrecognized : Will show help message